 Densely wooded areas provide shelter and have lots of vegetation.
 A raccoon den needs to have access to water.
 It is thought that initially, raccoons lived in heavily forested areas near waterways.

 Raccoons often have multiple potential daylight resting sites and often move between them.
-Some raccoons even move den each day.
+Some raccoons even carry down each day.

 Male raccoons (Boars) and female raccoons (Sows) have different denning habits.
-For example, during breeding, female raccoons usually choose dens higher off the ground in tree cavities.
+For example, female raccoons usually choose dens higher off the ground in tree cavities during breeding.
 This is likely because being higher off the ground in a tall tree cavity reduces predation.

 Males also seem to move den more often than females.
 A study showed that male Racoons move more than needed to burn off energy, and it was suggested that this is because of a need to socialize.

-Raccoons often only use a den for short periods; some Raccoons switch dens every day.
-However, this is untrue for Raccoons in suburban or urban areas, where Raccoons often stay close to their dens.
+Raccoons often only use a den for short periods; some switch dens daily.
+However, this is untrue for Raccoons in suburban or urban areas, where Raccoons usually stay close to their holes.

 In rural areas, male raccoons can travel between 3 and 20 square miles, whereas females will only travel between 1 and 6 miles.